-(1) INDEPENDENT PRIVATE AUDITS OF THE FOUNDATION.-The accounts of the Foundation shall be audited annually in accordance with generally accepted auditing standards by independent certified public accountants or independent licensed public accountants certified or licensed by a regulatory authority of a State or other political subdivision of the United States.
+(1) Independent private auditors of the foundation.- The accounts of the Foundation shall be audited annually in accordance with generally accepted auditing standards by independent certified public accountants or independent licensed public accountants certified or licensed by a regulatory authority of a State or other political subdivision of the United States.
 The report of the independent audit shall be included in the annual report required by subsection (h).